 How to Apply

-- Complete and submit an application to UNC Asheville.
-Students must designate either Atmosphere Sciences or Computer Science as the major of interest on the application to be considered for an ACES scholarship.
+- Apply to UNC Asheville by February 15, 2020.
+Designate Atmospheric Sciences or Computer Science as the major of interest on the application.

-- Complete the Free Application for Federal Student Aid (FAFSA) and enter the UNC Asheville routing code 002907.
-For the earliest consideration, please complete this step by February 15 of each application cycle.
+- Complete the Free Application for Federal Student Aid (FAFSA) by February 15, 2020.
+Enter the UNC Asheville routing code 002907.

 Student Selection Process